'a profound reverence for life'

-Stemming from the eight values imbedded into the Memorial is a first story of sadness and loss that has led to change within Australian communities, our culture and eventually leading to changes in legislation.
+Each value is emphasised by a story of sadness or loss that has compelled change within Australian communities, our culture and legislation.

+The memorial's overarching value is knowledge.
 Translating knowledge and research into practice is a cornerstone of effective work health and safety.
-Education and research are critical to improving how well we prevent illness and injury, both through harnessing professional expertise and through providing appropriate competencies to people in workplaces.
+Education and research are critical to improving how well we prevent illness and injury, both through harnessing professional expertise and through providing appropriate competencies to workers.

 'the void in my life'